DArcMattr/presos/wclax-2016.md

 The `\G` is is an alternative to `;` which prints query results in a long view, which is more humane for a terminal.

+# And a trick!

-And a trick: Vi mode! <small>Or Emacs if that&rsquo;s your thing.</small>
+Vi mode! <small>Or Emacs if that&rsquo;s your thing.</small>

 Why Vi mode?
 It lets you navigate and manipulate command lines without having to move your fingers far from the home row.
+The main benefit is also its major
+drawback: it&rsquo;s modal, and its keybinds sometimes lack good mnemonics.

+There are plenty of tutorials for Vim (modern Vi), even online interactive ones.

+How is this done?

 # Readline config